Bad fats vs. good fats on keto: ✅ saturated, ✅ monounsaturated fat, ✅ polyunsaturated fat, ✅ trans fats, ✅ what makes the difference.

 Furthermore, it’s vital to avoid refined vegetable and hydrogenated fats.
-For example, these artificial trans fats find their way into your body in the form of margarine, mayonnaise, or crackers.
+For example, these artificial trans fats find their way into your body through margarine, mayonnaise, or crackers.

-Good Fats vs. Bad Fats on Keto FAQ
+Good Fats vs. Bad Fats for Keto FAQ

 Which fats are the good fats?

-Natural foods contain the good fats.
-For example, you can find good fats in avocados 🥑, flaxseed or salmon 🐟.
+Natural foods contain good fats.
+For example, you can find good fats in avocados 🥑, flaxseed, or salmon 🐟.

 What are the difference between good fats and bad fats?

-The difference between good fats and bad fats is that the former reduce inflammation, risk of cardiovascular disease, and cancer, while the latter promote these conditions.
+The difference between good and bad fats is that the former reduces inflammation risk of cardiovascular disease, and cancer, while the latter promotes these conditions.